Methodology

 The following considerations should be noted when using this data:

-• Data was received from 90% of local authorities in the Autumn term and 92% in the Spring term.
+• Data was received from 94% of local authorities in the 2023/24 Autumn term, return rates for the previous academic year varied between 90% and 96%.
 To account for non-response, national figures have been uprated based on local authority pupil populations.

 • LA characteristics and circumstances.
 For example, some local authorities recorded high levels of CME due to families arriving from Ukraine and Afghanistan, and their children applying for school places.